Sign-up for the latest Lookout news and threat research

 Victoria Mosby 28:15

 So I can give a few pieces on it.
 Honestly, if you're interested in it, continue with that interest.
 There are a lot of good books on Amazon.
 But honestly, we have a local library, a lot of those books can be found through them.
-I know a lot of them are more virtual now, which is also great, because then you don't have to actually go there and wait in line and hope the books there.
-Anyway, I have had memories of this anyway, but actually some more actionable advice.
-If you're in high school, find your say if if you if you have on like a robotics team or your programming teams are things like that a lot, a lot of high schools nowadays are starting to pick up on that and do those more often. at earlier stages, I would definitely reach out even if you aren't in that program, or on those teams reach out to you know, whoever's spearheading them and you know, express interest.
-If you are out of high school or you're getting towards your senior year, and you are just at all curious, look into different, you know, colleges grow, they be community colleges or, you know, larger universities that have cybersecurity programs, forensic programs, you know, policy programs, things like that, and reach out to the program directors.
-Or if you can get a name for an actual teacher there reach out to one of the teachers because the fun thing about this is as an adjunct teacher for any given class, you actually have to work in that field and or have that certificate that that teacher is teaching.
+I know a lot of them are more virtual now, which is also great, because then you don't have to actually go there and wait in line and hope the book’s there.
+Anyway, I have had memories of this anyway, but actually some more actionable advice: If you're in high school, find your… Say if you have, like, a robotics team or your programming teams, or things like that, a lot of high schools nowadays are starting to pick up on that and do those more often, and at earlier stages.
+I would definitely reach out even if you aren't in that program, or on those teams.
+Reach out to, you know, whoever's spearheading them and, you know, express interest.
+If you are out of high school or you're getting towards your senior year, and you are just at all curious, look into different, you know, colleges.
+Whether they be community colleges or, you know, larger universities that have cybersecurity programs, forensic programs –– you know, policy programs, things like that –– reach out to the program directors.
+Or if you can get a name for an actual teacher there, reach out to one of the teachers because the fun thing about this is as an adjunct teacher for any given class, you actually have to work in that field and or have that certificate that that teacher is teaching.
 So they have to have those credentials to actually teach the class.
-So reach out tell them that you're interested, but you're just not sure where you want to start or you know, you maybe want, if they are open to it, you know, maybe they can mentor you, or they can point you in the right direction.
+So reach out, tell them that you're interested but you're just not sure where you want to start or, you know, you maybe want, if they are open to it, you know, maybe they can mentor you, or they can point you in the right direction.
 There are a lot of resources out there.
-And as much as I personally am not always the best at talking to people and networking is key.
-It really, it honestly, really is, at least especially in those early stages.
+And as much as I personally am not always the best at talking to people, networking is key.
+It really… It, honestly, really is, at least especially in those early stages.
 So I always encourage people to reach out if they can.

 Kristina Balaam 30:30